biojs/edu/series/101/30_modularity.md

 console.log(reuse(3,6));
 ~~~

 Congratulations!
-You reused your first biojs function in the source code!
+You reused your first BioJS function in the source code!
 Check for yourself, type in:

 ~~~